 When: regular school hours, Monday through Friday

 Students are picked up from their home school and transported to either Seneca Valley High School or Thomas Edison High School of Technology where they are scheduled to take their academic classes and their career classes.
 Lunch is provided for students at TEHST followed by a wellness session.
 Students spend 3 hours in academic classes and 3 in their career classes.
 They are then bussed back to their home school to go home.

-Students in the full-day program receive instruction in 1 or multiple career pathways:
+Students in the full-day program receive instruction in one of multiple career pathways:

 When: Monday through Friday from 6:00 p.m. to 9:00 p.m.

 Most students in the CREA Evening program work during the day.
 Students are provided with a light dinner.
 Students take their academic classes on Monday and Wednesday nights students participate in academic classes.
 Tuesday and Thursday evenings.
 Fridays there are no classes.

 Both day and evening CREA programs provide additional support for students and their families by giving them access to clothing resources, local food pantries, as well as by connecting them to resources for housing, health and wellness, and legal services.
 CREA community partnerships include Nourish Now, Inc. to help feed some of our neediest students and their families as well as EveryMind, LLC, to provide on-site mental health services including reunification counseling groups led by bilingual, licensed clinicians.

 Students in the evening CREA program receive instruction in one of three career pathways: